Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Geo IP Cookie Consent: Cookie Consent is different everywhere.
 Show the correct Cookie Notice based on IP location, but only if a banner is needed.
 * Consent Statistics: see how many visitors accept, decline, or don't need a cookie notice at all.
 * Improve conversion with A/B Testing: which cookie banner has the best consent ratio?
 Run tests and measure what works best for your site.
+* Integration with TCF v2.0.
+An IAB Europe Consent Framework for Publishers.
+Registered CMP ID: 332
 * Respects the Do Not Track settings in end-users browsers.

 = All Legal Documents configured for a specific region =